Inflation have you needing a raise? Here’s how to ask for one - NewsBreak

 “There’s a huge amount of power that employees currently have today,” Eonnet says.
 “Companies are freaking out right now about people leaving, retention is a huge problem.
 It’s not about coming in with a threat or with an ultimatum, but it’s saying, ‘I want to stay here, I’m dedicated.'”

 Eonnet’s biggest tip when it comes to asking for more money is to start by doing your research.
 Find out what the salary range is for your role and in your area (or comparable metro areas).
 You can look online at sites like Glassdoor, or reach out to people on LinkedIn who have similar roles.
-“It’s surprising how willing people are to help out,” she says.Inflation is hitting the homes of many Central Texans
+“It’s surprising how willing people are to help out,” she says.5 things to know about $400+ rebate payment

 Even if rising inflation is the reason you’re asking for a raise, don’t make it the primary reason you give your boss.